dailywraith/rptest/RELEASING.md

 * No `main` branch (I used `develop` here but it can be anything)
 * Avoids merge hell going between `main` and `develop`
 * `release` branch automatically kept up-to-date
-* release is tagged when release PR is merged
+* Release is tagged when release PR is merged
 * UAT build is always latest tag
 * Can use git tags to indicate which release is in production
+* Must ensure linear commit history!

 Using [Release Please](https://github.com/googleapis/release-please/tree/main) as it supports [expo](https://expo.dev) out of the box, I have set up a small demo repo that follows the pattern.